Bookrage001/osc/resources/docs/editing-sessions.md

 Selected widget can be resized using its south, south-east and east handles.
 It can be dragged with its north-west handle.
 Using this feature will convert position and size values to plain number values, thus breaking previously set percent or inherited values.

-## Bulk editing

-When holding `shift`, the mouse can be used to select multiple widgets in a *click & drag* gesture.
-When holding `ctrl` (or `command` on Mac), multiple widgets can be selected for edition.

-- they must share the same parent widget
-- context-menu actions and properties changes apply to all selected widgets
-- resizing / dragging will affect all selected widgets, relatively to the first selected widget

 ## Keyboard shortcuts

 The following shortcuts are always available: